 Grade Averaging and Ranking: Class rank and grade point average for students graduating from Madison Central include all graded courses from 9th through 12th grades.
 Numerical grades earned by the student are weighted prior to being recorded on the transcript.
 Weighted averages are determined by multiplying semester grades using the following scales:

 1.10 x Grade – Advanced Placement Courses

 Staff: Fifty percent of Rosa Scott teachers have attained AA or greater certification from the Mississippi Department of Education, which is typically granted through the earning of at least a Masters Degree.
-One staff member is Nationally Board Certified.
+We also have numerous Nationally Board Certified teachers.